Best Mosquito and Tick Control Services

 We all know that being bitten by mosquitoes is no fun, leaving you itchy and irritated for days.
 But the annoyance your family suffers from mosquitoes and other biting insects can be more than inconvenient – it can be downright deadly.
-Insect-borne illnesses are on the rise in the West, causing severe disease and, in some cases, much worse.
-Mosquito Guy wants everyone to enjoy traveling as much as their own backyard, so read up on these mosquito-borne illnesses, where they are active, and ways you can protect yourself against them.
+Insect-borne illnesses are on the rise in the United States, causing severe disease and, in some cases, much worse.
+The Mosquito Guy wants everyone to enjoy traveling as much as their own backyard, so read up on these mosquito-borne illnesses, where they are active, and ways you can protect yourself against them.

 Visit our blog for more information and the latest news on the Zika Virus.

 First found in Uganda in 1937, WNV has spread globally.
-Its flulike symptoms include fever, headache, and body aches.
+Its flu like symptoms include fever, headache, and body aches.
 More serious symptoms include disorientation, muscle weakness, neck stiffness and more.
 Eighty percent of West Nile cases will never display any symptoms.

 Dengue Fever, a well-known mosquito-borne disease, is the leading cause of illness and death in the tropics.
 Over 400 million people are infected yearly with Dengue, a virus that causes high fever, headaches, nausea, and severe body aches.
 Travel advisories to Central America, South America, Hawaii, and the Caribbean have been removed after a spike in cases earlier this year.
 However, basic mosquito prevention techniques are still encouraged.